akhodakivskiy/dots/README.md

-Dots online game for two players.
-Written* with node.js

-* - coming soon
+# Multiplater go-like game built on top of node.js and socket.io